ArenKDesai/Aren-s-Notes/botany lec.md

 Monocot / Dicot / Eudicots are all named after the number of **cotyledons** that hold the nutrition in the seed.

 ### Grass Leaf
 Grass has a monocot leaf with parallel veins.
-It has a simple leaf blade and a sheath clasping
+It has a simple leaf blade and a sheath clasping stem.